-We speculate that the high Na-enhancement might be caused by the fact that the NaD, the strongest optical sodium line, may have two contributions: a colder one from a gaseous disk \citep{2020arXiv200810662R}, and a hotter one from the stars, with two different line-broadening, which add up and return a better fit for models with larger [Na/Fe] abundance.
-More investigation in this direction is required.
+It is, in fact, restricted to a single Voronoi bin (0001), while the super-solar Na is found in all the spectra we analyzed, as clearly shown in Figure~\ref{fig:NaD_zoom-in}.
+This latter figure shows a zoom-in around the NaD line ---which shows the strongest optical sodium absorption--- of the galaxy spectra for four Voronoi bins at different distances from the center of NGC~3311.
+The SSP models with fixed age, metallicity, IMF, and [$\alpha$/Fe] are over-plotted and color-coded by [Na/Fe].
+In particular, in the Spec~0001 (upper panel), which is the one corresponding to the dust lane, the NaD absorption is deeper than what it would be when assuming the [Na/Fe] value inferred by \textsc{paintbox}.
+While the inference from stellar population modeling is [Na/Fe]= 0.41, as indicated by the caption, the feature in the galaxy spectrum better matches a model with larger [Na/Fe] ($\sim0.55$, green).
+A similar behavior is observed in Spec 0004, as shown in the second panel from the top.
+There, the disagreement between the depth of the line and the [Na/Fe] measured from \textsc{paintbox} is smaller, because the contribution of the dust lane is minimum/null in this bin.
+We therefore conclude that such high Na-enhancement is caused by the fact that NaD has two contributions in that region: a narrower one from a gaseous disk \citep{2020arXiv200810662R}, and a broader one from the stars, characterized by different line-broadening, which sum up and thus return a better fit with models with larger [Na/Fe] abundance.
+However, we also note that the NaD line is also very deep for the other spectra, plotted in the lower two panels, which are extracted from a region free from the dust lane.
+There, the [Na/Fe] values that one would infer by looking at the depth of the line perfectly fit the inference given by our stellar population modeling, that is, the NaD has only a {stellar} contribution, which is nevertheless super solar\footnote{We note that we cannot exclude the presence of a galactic diffuse component of cold atomic gas that contributes to the depth of the NaD absorption also at larger distances.}.